Unlock Growth - Lock Savings

 • Powerful tool: It is a powerful DevOps tool used to maintain the complex DevOps processes.
 It comes with built-in modules which help in maintaining various aspects of IT infrastructure.
 It is capable of maintaining large infrastructures with dynamic inventory which makes it an ideal tool for both small and large-scale organizations.

 • Flexible: The tool makes it much easier to adapt to different environments.
 It can work with different operating systems including Linux, Windows and Unix. moreover, it supports multiple transport methods.
-It is also integrated with other DevOps tools as well.
+It is also integrated with other DevOps tools and DevOps application as well.

 • Agentless: This tool does not require any additional software or agents to be installed in order to use this tool.
 This makes the installation and maintenance of the tool much easier.